thatkahunaguy/P4-TicTacToe/README.md

     - Description: Gets the average number of attempts remaining for all games from a previously cached memcache key.

+- **get_user_rankingst**
+   - Path: 'rankings
+   - Method: GET
+   - Parameters: number_of_results(optional)
+   - Returns: StringMessage
+   - Description: Returns the list of user rankings from 1st place to number_of_results (or all if not provided).
+Rankings are win/loss ratio with ties broken by cats game ratio with further ties broken by average number of moves

 ##Models Included:
  - **User**
     - Stores unique user_name, (optional) email address , & (optional)